Regal Assets Lawsuit Guide for 2026- Have Regal Assets Ever Been Sued? Is the Settlement Amount Public (Update)?

 This was a federal lawsuit filed in 2014 in the U.S. District Court for the Central District of California (Case No. 2:2014cv03680).

 This case centered around competitive keyword advertising and trademark issues.
 Goldline alleged that Regal Assets and its affiliates purchased advertising keywords that included Goldline’s trademarks, causing their websites to appear when search terms intended for Goldline were entered in search engines.
-The affiliates’ websites were designed to divert customers away from Goldline toward Regal Assets (read my Goldline lawsuit guide next).
+The affiliates’ websites were designed to divert customers away from Goldline toward Regal Assets.

 Lawsuit 3- Goldline, LLC v.
 Regal Assets LLC et al